loginextsolutions/docs/source/index.html.md

 1. It make use of standard HTTP verbs like GET, POST, DELETE.

-2. The API uses standard HTTP error responses to describe errors.
+2. The API uses standard HTTP error responses(status codes) to indicate status of your requests – success and error codes.

 3. Authentication is specified with HTTP Basic Authentication.